 Following the completion of the building, the Medici family began to add their collection of artwork to the building, creating their own private gallery.
 But beyond art collectors, the Medicis were also important patrons of art.
 Without their financial support, many of the most renowned works of art housed in the Uffizi Gallery might never have been created.

 With the end of the Medici Dynasty in the 18th century, the last heir of the family, Anna Maria Luisa de Medici, signed a family pact with the Lorraine family.
 This declared that all of the Medici collection should remain in Florence and that it should only be used for decorative purposes and for the utility of the public.

-Ultimately, the Uffizi Gallery opened its doors to the public in 1769.
+The Uffizi Gallery opened its doors to the public in 1769.
 Of course, during the 19th and 20th centuries, the Uffizi Gallery was enriched with new sculptures and paintings.
 To this day, the Florence museum continues to expand its collections to include more artwork.

 Uffizi Gallery Tours

 The Uffizi Gallery is one of a number of incredible places located in the Cradle of the Renaissance, and it’s popular for that very reason.
-We offer several outstanding Florence tours to help you make the most of your time in Italy, and our Uffizi Gallery Tour in particular will help you skip the long lines and get you exploring the paintings and sculptures that helped define the Italian Renaissance faster.
+We offer several outstanding Florence tours to help you make the most of your time in Italy.

-Accompanied by an expert in art history, you’ll discover the stories behind the Uffizi’s great masterpieces—an enriching experience for any art lover and a great way to make the most of your visit to the gallery.
+Accompanied by an expert in art history, you’ll discover the stories behind the Uffizi’s great masterpieces—an enriching experience for any art lover and a great way to make the most of your visit to the gallery. here are a few of our top-rated Uffizi tours:

 Not ready to book a tour?
 Find out if an Uffizi Gallery tour is worth it.